 Just like any average or index, it’s only as good as the sum of its parts.
 Some economists believe that you cannot paint an accurate picture of how the economy is functioning by using just 30 companies.

-The Dow Jones Industrial Average also has a way of over-representing the importance of the companies that comprise it.
-Say McDonald’s, for example, is embroiled in a lawsuit which has investors scared.
+The Dow also has a way of over-representing the importance of the companies that comprise it.
+Let’s say McDonald’s, for example, is embroiled in a lawsuit that has investors scared.
 The value of the company would drop, which would affect the value of the Dow as a whole.
 But, if Wendy’s and Burger King are having great days and selling lots of burgers, McDonald’s case would be an anomaly and not reflective of the fast food industry, or the economy as a whole.

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.